juji-io/site/blog/case-study-using-juji-cognitive-ai-chatbot-to-scale-student-recruitment-of-online-programs.md

 This screenshot shows how to connect Google Analytics with a deployed AI chatbot to track how user chatbot behavior is related to other website behavior.

-The team also used the Juji Studio "Reports" dashboard similar to the one shown below to view user chat status and improve Alma as needed.
+The team also used Juji Studio "Reports" dashboard similar to the one shown below to view user chat status and improve Alma as needed.

 ![](/assets/uploads/picture8.png)